fmontesi/website/web/bliki/KnowledgeOfChoice.md

 - The implementor might decide to add extra communications in the implementation, for example the communication of a Boolean from `a` to `ws` that would inform `ws` about `a`'s choice.
 But this would entail that the choreography would not be representative anymore, since the implementation would enact unforeseen communications.
 - The implementor might decide to use hidden side-effects that break decentralisation or introduce tight coupling.
 For example, one could use a shared database to store `a`'s choice (`a` would write it and `ws` would read it).

-A better solution is to fix the choreography, such that it remains representative and.
+A better solution is to fix the choreography.

 ## Achieving knowledge of choice